GautamGupta/bb-legacy-plugins/allow-images/trunk/readme.txt

 === Allow Images ===
 Tags: images, html
-Contributors: mdawaffe
+Contributors: mdawaffe, qayqay12
 Requires at least: 0.8.4
-Tested up to: 0.8.4
+Tested up to: 1.0.2
-Stable Tag: 0.7.1
+Stable Tag: 0.9

 Allow users to include &lt;img /&gt; tags in their posts.

 == Description ==

-With this plugin, users may include image tags in their posts.
-The images must be pngs, gifs or jpegs.
+With this simple plugin, users may include image tags in their posts.

 == Installation ==

-Add the `allow-images.php` file to bbPress' `my-plugins/` directory.
+1. Add the `allow-images.php` file to bbPress' `my-plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= How to prevent big images to break the forum's layout ? = Add this to your CSS:
+#thread .post img {max-width:450px;}
+= Is there any restriction on the image url or file extension ? = nop.
+Not anymore.
+= Why isn't &lt;img /&gt; allowed by default in bbpress ? =
+Maybe because people may add huge images or p0rn or other unwanted content that would bothers other users and slow down your website.
+Who knows ?
+= How big is this plugin ? =
+5 short lines :-)
+= What is the average velocity of an unladen swallow? = What you mean? an African or European swallow?

+== Changelog ==

-= Is allowing images in posts a security risk? =
+= 0.9 =
-This plugin only allows certain types of files to be linked to as an image, so the security risk is minimal.
-Be that as it may, there is always the possibility of a security risk when allowing people to post content on your site that is stored elsewhere.
-Use this plugin at your own risk.
+* Fix the compatibilty issue with bbpress 1.0.2
+* No more check on file extension.